-It's been the primary means of MIDI note input for computer-based musicians since the 80s, but is it time for controller manufacturers to reappraise the humble piano keyboard and take it somewhere new?
+It's been the primary means of MIDI note input for computer-based musicians since the 80s, but is it time for MIDI controller manufacturers to reappraise the humble piano keyboard and take it somewhere new?

 Roger Linn Design